d0leh/OpenData/README.md

 Set maximum number of events to -1 to run all the events in each root file In the example, DYJetsToLL.txt contains a list of root files in the format of "root://eospublic.cern.ch//eos/opendata/"

+If we already have .log files, we can run "python output_to_numpy.py" by itself to get the numpy arrays, but the name of the .log file should have the format of xsec_<dataset_name>.log

 ### To use the outputs:
 One .log file and one .npy file for each input filelist (irrelevant unless debugging) The .npy file is automatically generated from the .log file